maestrosistema/GameBoy-Advance-Overlay/README.md

 Near the Fast Forward button there is a switch to change between Hold and Toggle mode.

+There is AI Service button on the top right of the screen to translate games (e.g. from japanese to english).
+<b>NOTE: You must configure AI Service in RetroArch settings first.</b>

 There is a hidden button between A and B to easily press both of them at the same time.

 There is a hidden button in the center of the speaker to press both L and R at the same time.

 Another hidden button for taking screenshots is in the center of the gameplay screen.

+Touch the GameBoy Advance (or the Libretro RetroArch Logo if you use the alternative background) to make all function buttons invisible (they can stil be pressed)

 # Donation
 If you like my work, please consider a small donation.